-9.3 Live Oak will not accept liability for meters not read or incorrect meter readings.
+10 Safety alarms

+10.1 As part the Check in and Check out inventory process all accessible alarms will be tested where possible.
+This will be a simple push test whereby the test button on each alarm will be pressed to test if the alarm sounds.
+Where an alarm sounds the alarm will be noted as working.
+Where no sound is made, the alarm will be noted as not working

+10.2 Some alarms and alarm systems will require more specialist testing than Live Oak is able to offer.
+These will be noted as such on the safety alarm schedule on the inventory

+10.3 The testing of alarms is done in good faith, the aim of which is merely to inform the landlord or managing agent of potential issues relating to them.
+Live Oak accepts no responsibility or liability for the alarms, whether they work or not or if they are compliant or not

+10.4 Live Oak will take no responsibility for damage or malfunction during the testing of alarms or reporting on any other safety related matters

-10 Dilapidations/allocation of liability
+11 Dilapidations/allocation of liability

-Where Live Oak allocates liability for issues noted at Check out, Live Oak acknowledges that contractual terms within the tenancy agreement may over rule the opinion of the Inventory Clerk.
+11.1 Where Live Oak allocates liability for issues noted at Check out, Live Oak acknowledges that contractual terms within the tenancy agreement may over rule the opinion of the Inventory Clerk

+11.2 Criteria and guidelines of the AIIC will be used in the allocation of any liability

-11 Report distribution
+12 Report distribution

-11.1 It is the responsibility of the Instructing Principle to accurately provide all relevant distribution information.
-Inaccurate information will delay distribution.
+12.1 It is the responsibility of the Instructing Principal to accurately provide all relevant distribution information.
+Inaccurate information will delay distribution

-11.2 Unless agreed otherwise, all distribution is by email.
+12.2 Unless previously agreed otherwise, all distribution is by email

-11.3 All emailed reports are in PDF format.
+12.3 All emailed reports are in PDF format.
 Acrobat Reader software is available here.
-We do not email reports in any other format.
+We do not email reports in any other format

-11.4 With prior agreement Live Oak will provide hard copy distribution via post.
-An additional administration fee will be charged.
+12.4 With prior agreement Live Oak will provide hard copy distribution via post.
+An additional administration fee will be charged

-11.5 Advertised distribution times relate to documents physically leaving the office.
-Any delay exceeding this time will be immediately communicated to the Instructing Principle as soon as this delay becomes apparent.
+12.5 Advertised distribution times relate to documents physically leaving the office.
+Any delay exceeding this time will be immediately communicated to the Instructing Principal as soon as this delay becomes apparent

-11.6 Live Oak will not accept liability for delays in distribution for any reason.
+12.6 Live Oak will not accept liability for delays in distribution for any reason

-12 Archiving of reports/photographs
+13 Archiving of reports/photographs

-12.1 Live Oak endeavors to store and archive all reports and photographs indefinitely however we will not accept liability for any report/photograph that becomes lost or corrupted.
+13.1 Live Oak endeavours to store and archive all reports and photographs indefinitely however we will not accept liability for any report/photograph that becomes lost or corrupted

-12.2 Once distributed, the archiving of reports and provision of such for future use remains the responsibility of the Instructing Principle or his/her client(s).
+13.2 Once distributed, the archiving of reports and provision of such for future use remains the responsibility of the Instructing Principal or their client(s)

-12.3 An administrative charge may be raised for retrieval and provision of any archived report or photograph.
+13.3 An administrative charge may be raised for retrieval and provision of any archived report or photograph

-13 Photographs
+14 Photographs

-13.1 Photographs are taken as part of both the Check in and Check out process.
-Unless specifically requested otherwise, the number and type of photographs taken remains at the discretion of the individual Clerk.
+14.1 Photographs are taken as part of both the Check in and Check out process.
+Unless specifically requested otherwise, the number and type of photographs taken remains at the discretion of the individual Clerk operating within Live Oak procedures at the time

-13.2 Some photographs may be included in the reports, others are filed.
-Photographs can be viewed and downloaded by clicking the link on page 3 of the report
+14.2 Some photographs may be included in the reports, others are filed.
+Photographs can be viewed and downloaded by clicking the photo link on the report

+14.3 Photos for any given tenancy will remain available for viewing or downloading for a period of 3 months after the check out for that tenancy

-13.3 Stored photographs can be made available in the event of a dispute.
-An administrative fee maybe charged.
+14.4 Stored photographs can be made available after this time.
+An administrative fee maybe charged

-14 Disputes
+15 Disputes